 - 1. Don't accept gifts or other personal benefits unless they are: - (a) an incident of the protocol or social obligations that normally accompany the responsibilities of office.
 Holding public office means invitations to attend functions, events, and performances or to receive tokens of appreciation or esteem.
-These are ok if their purpose is as a matter of courtesy, ceremony or gathering, such as attending a

-Minister's reception at the UBCM convention.
+These are ok if their purpose is as a matter of courtesy, ceremony or gathering, such as attending a Minister's reception at the UBCM convention.
 Such gifts and personal benefits are part of the function and are not prohibited.
-A reasonable person could not conclude that they were intended to influence the decision of an elected official;

-- (b) the gifts or other personal benefits are authorized by law.
-The remuneration bylaw may address some matters, for example, that would not be considered to be a 'gift' or 'personal benefit'; or - (c) campaign contributions.
+A reasonable person could not conclude that they were intended to influence the decision of an elected official; - (b) the gifts or other personal benefits are authorized by law.
+The remuneration bylaw may address some matters, for example, that would not be considered to be a 'gift' or 'personal benefit'; or - (c) campaign contributions (which are then not 'gifts' but permitted contributions to defray election expenses and must be reported in accordance with the Local Elections Campaign Financing Act).